Velocity dispersion of dark matter deficient ultra-diffuse galaxies: A case for modified gravity: Models

 where $\phi_0$ is the potential measured in the Solar system and $\alpha$ is the free parameter linearly dependant on the mass of the galaxy \cite{Rodrigues:2012qm}.
 Now, the E-H action of gravity contains, in addition to the Ricci scalar, an energy dependent coupling parameter $G$.
 Studying the equation of motion in the weak-field limit, the circular velocity takes the form:

 where $V_N$ and $\phi_N$ are the Newtonian circular velocity and potential respectively and $c$ is the speed of light.
 The two unknown phenomenological parameters ($\nu$, $\alpha)$ can be written as a single unit i.e, $\bar{\nu} \equiv \nu \alpha$.
-This parameter ($\bar{\nu}$) is found to have a upper limit in the order of $10^{-7}$ within the galactic scale.
 The connection of the parameter with the stellar mass can be understood from the example of Solar system having baryonic mass $10^{-10}$ times lesser than a typical galaxy.
 Thus, the phenomenological bound obtained (from solar system ) on $\bar{\nu}$ is $\leq 10^{-17}$ which is consistent with the mass dependence claim of the parameter \cite{Farina:2011me}.
+The dependence of the phenomenological model parameters on mass or running of gravitational coupling parameter with defined energy scales suggests that the free parameter changes with the scale of the problem and hence not universal in nature.
+However, the model still satisfies the consistency conditions to remain a valid choice.
 In fact, phenomenological study for a selection of galaxies \cite{Rodrigues:2014xka} finds the $\bar{\nu}$ to have a nearly linear relation with the baryonic mass.
 In general, the acceleration on the galactic scales can be written as:

 where $\phi'_{RGGR}(r)$ and $\phi_N'(r)$ is the RGGR and Newtonian acceleration due to gravity respectively.
-For the spherically symmetric galaxy such as UDGs, $\phi_N$ can have a form:
+For the spherically symmetric galaxy such as UDGs, $\phi_N$ takes the form:

-In the above equation $M(r)$ is the stellar mass contained within the radius $r$ and $\Sigma(r)$ is the density profile of the galaxy given in eq.(\ref{den}).
+In the above equation $M(r)$ is the stellar mass contained within the radius $r$ and $\rho(r)$ is the density profile of the galaxy given in eq.(\ref{den}).
 The Newtonian potential $\phi_N(r)$ also takes into account the effect of mass present external to the radius $r$. \\

-The phenomenological study of the RGGR model on elliptical and disk galaxies shows that $\bar{\nu}$ best fit values in the order of $10^{-7}$.
+The phenomenological study of the RGGR model on elliptical and disk galaxies shows best fit value of $\bar{\nu}$ lies in the range of $10^{-6}-10^{-8}$.
 The results obtained were in favour with the observed dynamics of the galaxies that were looked into \cite{Rodrigues:2012qm,Farina:2011me}.